 Isolated by race and disability, Crooks is the proud, cynical stable buck in John Steinbeck’s Of Mice and Men.

-He offers a piercing perspective on loneliness, prejudice, and the elusive nature of the American Dream during the Great Depression.
+Our collection of Crooks quotes with page numbers reveals his piercing perspective on loneliness, prejudice, and the elusive nature of the American Dream during the Great Depression.

 Forced to live apart in the harness room, Crooks guards his meager space fiercely, yet his sharp observations reveal a deep yearning for companionship and a painful awareness of his marginalized status.

 His intelligence, honed by reading, provides no escape from the crushing realities of his existence.
-Explore the depths of Crooks’ character through 20 poignant quotes.

 Walls of Isolation: Defending His Space